lcdbezerra/csi_proximity/README.md

-# csi_proximity
-Code and dataset for reproducing the results in the paper CSI-based Proximity Estimation: Data-driven and Model-based Approaches
+# (📑 UNDER REVIEW) CSI-based Proximity Estimation: Data-driven and Model-based Approaches

+Official code and dataset.
+Implementations are partly made on MATLAB and partly on Python with PyTorch.

+## Instructions

+### Data-Driven

+### Model-Based